sigreen-nokia/remote-management-tsa/README.md

 * A client server tool which creates secured reverse SSH tunnels on demand, in line with TSA regs Managagement access requirements.
 * The tool runs on Ubuntu Linux
 * The created ops user is locked down, only able to run mgmt-access.py
+* The install options are automated and will prompt you for the configuration values

 ```
 pip install -r ./requirements.txt